 |Shroedinger's Cat||19||May 2013||N/A|

-The current Fedora 18 (inexplicably codenamed Spherical Cow) desktop is subtly different from that of Fedora 17 - moving the Activities area to an icon in the Favourites and tinkering with the options on the User menu.
-In general, Fedora 18 seems to be locked down quite heavily by default.
+The current Fedora 20 desktop is subtly different from that of Fedora 18 - collapsing the options on the User menu into just three.
+In general, Fedora 20 does not seem to be locked down quite so heavily by SELinux by default.

 Fedora is available in several different versions - either using different desktops or slanted towards a particular type of user.
 These are known as Fedora Spins and include the following:

 See the following link for a comprehensive list of Fedora Spins.

 Fedora can be installed by doing the following: